-- Only time spent on the proposed project by the applicant/employees of the applicant is eligible.
+- Only time spent on the proposed project by the Internal Champion is eligible

-- Claims for wages and salary support for the applicant/employees of the applicant must be supported by payslips and proof of payment.
+- Claims for wages and salary support for the Internal Champion must be supported by payslips and proof of payment.

-- The daily rate is to be inclusive of service provider’s time and all associated travel, subsistence and out-of-pocket expenses.
+- The daily rate is to be inclusive of External service Provider’s time and all associated travel, subsistence and out-of-pocket expenses

 How do I apply?